yogesh12s/FileStore-Bot-on-Telegram-Cloud/README.md

 # FileStore-Bot-on-Telegram-Cloud
 # 📁 Telegram Permanent File Store Bot

-This Telegram bot lets users upload multiple files and receive a permanent group download link.
-Files are stored in a private channel, and links generated via `/done` remain active for future use.
+This Telegram bot lets users upload multiple files and receive a **permanent batch download link**.
+Files are stored in a private channel and grouped under a single shareable link.

 ---

 ## 🚀 Features

-- Upload multiple files (photos, documents, videos, etc.)
+- ✅ Upload **multiple files** in a batch (photo, document, video, etc.)
-- Group them together
-- Receive a **permanent download link**
+- 🔗 Receive a **single permanent download link** for the whole group
-- Files are stored securely in a private channel
+- 🔒 Files stored securely in a **private Telegram channel**
-- Simple and fast setup
+- 📤 All Telegram-supported media types supported (photo, video, audio, document)
+- 🧠 Grouped files are saved with a unique ID in `file_groups.json`
+- ♻️ Can retrieve the same group anytime using the generated link

 ---